valentinajaramillor/bigdataprogram/README.md

 ## 1. About the Dataset
 The dataset used, with title "311 Service Requests from 2010 to Present", was downloaded through:  https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9

-It contains 31,209,470 records, and each record represents a service request to the NYC 311, this line gives access to non-emergency City services and info about City government programs.
-It has 41 columns, and the most characteristic ones are the following:
+It contains 31,209,470 records, and each record represents the information about a service request made to the NYC 311.
+The NYC 311 line gives access to non-emergency City services and info about City government programs.
+The dataset has 41 columns, and the most characteristic ones are the following:

 |    Column     | Description  |
 |:---:|---|